 This may look like a lot, but these systems can work together for streamlined operations.
-For instance, look for an online donation platform that comes with built-in CRM functionality, such as storing individual contact information and donation history.
-Use the donor contact information that you’ve collected in your online donation platform when sending out messages through your email automation system.
+For instance, look for an online donation platform that comes with built-in CRM functionality, such as the ability to store individual contact information and donation history.
+Then you can use the donor contact information that you’ve collected in your online donation platform when sending out messages through your email automation system.

 Once your technology is in place, you’re ready to build your church membership!
 Consult with your church management team on how to welcome new and potential church members.

 The key thing to bear in mind with new and prospective members is to always convey a message of welcoming.
-Whether your church communication letters include invitations to new members, or you offer special parking to visitors, make sure your church’s guests feel like part of the community.
+Whether your church communication letters include invitations to new members, or special parking offers to visitors, make sure your church’s guests feel like part of the community from the get-go.

 If you’re taking steps to grow your church, it’s likely that multiple members will sign up at once.
 Having a streamlined system in place will help simplify the process of bringing new members into the fold.
 As soon as a new member submits their membership paperwork, send them a welcome packet.
 Keep prewritten emails, letters, and informative documents on hand to use when the time comes.

 One of the chief duties of church administration is to make sure all finances are in order.
-There are plenty of financial factors to consider.
-You’ll need to be aware of what paperwork to file and how to manage a bank account, avoid fraudulent activity, and raise money for the church.
+There are plenty of financial factors to consider, including how to manage a bank account, avoid fraudulent activity, file required paperwork, and raise money for the church.

-Text-to-tithe, like online donations, allows congregants to give to the church even when they’ve forgotten their wallets.
-All they need is a phone.
+Text-to-tithe tools, like online donation platforms, allow congregants to give to the church even when they’ve forgotten their wallets or don’t feel like dealing with cash.

-Once you have everything set up, church members can simply text the number to send in their donations.
-After texting, they’ll be sent a link, where they’ll select their preferred donation amount.
-If it’s the member’s first time giving, they’ll fill out a short donation form.
-When they give again the following week, they’ll simply donate with two clicks.
+Once you have the foundation in place, church members can simply text the specified number to send in their weekly or monthly tithes.
+Then, they’ll receive a link, where they’ll select their preferred donation amount.
+If it’s the member’s first time giving, they’ll fill out a short donation form requiring key financial information.
+When they give again the following week, they can donate with two simple clicks.

 An email donation button is another simple yet powerful tool.
-Once a church member or friend of the church receives an email, they can just click on a button that says something along the lines of, “Support [name of church].”
+Once a churchgoer or another community member receives an email, they can click on a button that says something along the lines of, “Support [name of church].”

 They’ll be taken to your church’s online donation page, where they can give once or set up recurring donations.

-Fundraising thermometers inspire church members to support particular projects.
-For instance, let’s say you’re fundraising for new pews for your chapel.
-You do the math and figure you’ll need around $20,000.
-Set your fundraising thermometer at $20,000, then watch as church members donate toward that goal.
+Fundraising thermometers are a great way to inspire church members to support particular projects.
+For instance, let’s say you’re fundraising for new seating in your chapel.
+You do the math and figure you’ll need around $5,000 to purchase a new set of pews.
+Set your fundraising thermometer at $5,000, then watch as church members donate toward that goal.

-You can incorporate a thermometer into your fundraising strategy in multiple ways:
+You can incorporate a thermometer into your fundraising strategy in multiple ways.
+Consider implementing:

-Make fundraising thermometers more fun by hosting celebrations for major benchmarks.
-For instance, you could host a pizza party for the first $5,000 raised, a movie night when you hit $10,000, and so on.
+Make fundraising thermometers even more engaging by hosting celebrations for major benchmarks.
+For instance, you could host a pizza party for the first $500 raised, a movie night when you hit $1,000, and so on.

-Peer-to-peer fundraising isn’t just a great funding strategy.
-It’s also a great marketing strategy.
+Peer-to-peer fundraising isn’t just a great funding strategy, but it can also work as an effective marketing tactic.
 It works like this:

 This method works well because you’re not appealing only to your church’s immediate network.
 When your supporters share their fundraising pages with their own online networks, they’re spreading the word about your church far and wide.
 This is why social media is a fantastic platform for campaign awareness-raising.

 A key responsibility among many church management staff members is event hosting.
-Because your church is a community hub, it probably frequently welcomes people through its doors for events.
+Because your church is a community hub, you probably frequently welcome people through its doors for events.

 Those events may pertain to stewardship, fundraising, or other forms of community engagement.
-Your entire staff should be involved in fundraising events, to show strong leadership.
-And they should be there for stewardship events in order to foster the family aspect of the church congregation.
+Your entire staff should be involved in event hosting to show strong leadership and foster the familial environment of a church congregation.

 If you’re thinking about hosting an event for your church, make sure you choose one that’s mission-appropriate.
-Brainstorm events connected to the overall mission of the church, as well as the singular mission of a particular church project.
+Brainstorm events connected to the overall mission of the church, as well as the more targeted mission of a particular project.

 Here are a few questions to ask before getting started with event planning:

-Let’s say you’re hosting an event to raise money for the homeless population in your area.
-You may choose to partner with a local nonprofit with a similar mission.
-When planning the event, think about inspiring activities that will truly unleash generosity.
+Let’s say you’re hosting an event to raise money for the homeless population in your area— you may choose to partner with a local nonprofit with a similar mission to boost community relations and generate increased fundraising revenue.
+When planning the event, think about inspiring activities that will truly unleash generosity within your community.
 Some possibilities are:

+Or, check out 85+ more fundraising ideas here!
 No matter what event you’re most excited to pursue, make sure your entire church management team is on board.
-Then, start planning!
+Then, start planning.

+The best way to throw a profitable and well-thought-out event is to start early, leaving yourself room to handle any unforeseen circumstances in a timely manner.
 Depending on the scope of the event your church is hosting, you could spend months planning it.
-Avoid the stress of scrambling to put together an event in only a few weeks.
-The best way to throw a profitable and well-thought-out event is to start early, leaving yourself room for any unforeseen circumstances.
+Avoid the stress of scrambling to put together an event in only a few weeks by getting a jumpstart as soon as possible.

 Next, focus on funding the event itself, if needed.
-You could have a campaign leading up to the event to pay for any expenses.
+After all, sometimes the most successful events require upfront costs as a fundraising investment.
+You could have a campaign leading up to the event to pay for any expenses such as food, supplies, or activities.
 For instance, you may choose to host:

-Finally, start planning the activities, possibly by forming a planning committee to address everything from budget to food, decorations, set-up and tear-down, and individual responsibilities during the event.
+Finally, start planning the activities by forming an event committee to address everything from the budget to food, decorations, set-up and tear-down, and individual responsibilities during the event.

 In addition to raising money before your event, there are plenty of creative ways to raise money during it.

-It’s important to ensure that your church supporters never feel as though they’re being pestered by your church’s administration.
-However, they should also know about the options available to them.
-It’s a careful balance to strike.
+It’s important to ensure that your church supporters never feel as though they’re being pestered by your church’s administration, but rather have the desire to give in whatever way they can.
+To do so, options should be made available without becoming overbearing— it can be a careful balance to strike.

 Some of the classiest ways to raise extra money during your event include: